k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 ## The Planner

-If a request requires gathering information or executing multiple steps but does not fit a predefined subagent, the `orchestrator_planner` is triggered.
+If a request requires gathering information or executing multiple steps but does not fit a predefined sub-agent, the `orchestrator_planner` is triggered.

 The LLM is tasked with generating a step-by-step execution plan using several resources:

 1. **Tools and Agent List:** A list of available and relevant (by tags) Broadway flows, along with descriptions and remarks added to input parameters.
 The LLM uses these descriptions to choose the right tool and determine the required inputs.
-Relevant subagents (by tag) are also providers.
+Relevant sub-agents (by tag) are also providers.
-2. **Sample Plans** (Optional): JSON files (e.g., `Banking_plans.json`) containing pre-built templates showing the LLM how to combine tools to accomplish similar objectives.
+2. **Sample Plans** (Optional): JSON files (e.g., `Banking_plans.json`) — containing pre-built templates — that show the LLM how to combine tools to accomplish similar objectives.
 3. **Corporate Procedures** (Optional): Documents indexed in the vector repository that define business rules or step-by-step instructions (e.g., verification criteria for credit limit reduction).

 Once the plan steps are prepared, it executes them step-by-step.

-> Note: It is a best practice to rely on subagents for high-performance needs, as the Planner approach is slower and less predictable due to the required plan generation step.
+> Note: It is a best practice to rely on sub-agents for high-performance needs, as the Planner approach is slower and less predictable due to the required plan generation step.